Over 250,000 members of the public called for a bonus or tax break and fair pay for keyworkers.

 Mr Mishra also urged workers to join a trade union to “provide them with protection and the dignity they deserve”.

-Drawing the debate to a close, Conservative MP ; “many of those we have relied upon are in the private sector.”
+Drawing the debate to a close a ministerial representative at the debate, Conservative MP Kemi Badenoch, responded; “many of those we have relied upon are in the private sector.”

 “Fairness has been a guiding principle here, as the Chancellor pointed out in his statement on the spending review, in the six months to September private sector fell by nearly 1% compared to last year.”